IU-PR/Capstone_project/content/docs/2024/MoniDorm/week3.md

     <img style="max-width: 100%; height: auto;" src="/2024/Monidorm/frontend.png">
 </div>

+During the creation of the page we have faced some difficulties, but the most important is how to visualize data.
+We tried some methods, but the most successful was the embedded interactive Grafana dashboard, which you can see on the screenshot above.
+We plan to have a set of dashboards on the page, on which an admin can easily navigate and see detailed statistics.

 ### **Data Management**:

 For data storage, we followed the plan outlined in our Week 2 report.